About Escape Rooms

 Give your puzzles a test run with your core team or somebody who did not help you create the puzzles.
 Make sure it makes sense, can be accomplished, but is not too easy.
 Make adjustments as necessary.

 Set up your room to match your theme.
-You can use one room or multiple rooms, depending on what is available at your location.
+You can use one room or multiple rooms to create an escape room, depending on what is available at your location.
 Decorate it for your theme.
 You don’t have to go over the top, but you want it to be fun and not just look like your regular meeting room.
 Some black lights can give it a fun glow.
 Drape some material here and there.
 Put theme related objects and pictures around.
 A little music playing can add to the fun.

 And you are ready to go…

-Have you created a youth ministry escape room?
+Have you tried to create an escape room for youth ministry?
 What is your advice?
 What was your favorite theme?
-Add your comments below.